-Extended-release tablets: 12.5 mg, 25 mg, and 37.5 mg tablets.
+Extended-release tablets:12.5 mg, 25 mg, and 37.5 mg tablets.
 (3)

------ CONTRAINDICATIONS -----
+------CONTRAINDICATIONS ------

-Concomitant use of monoamine oxidase inhibitors (MAOIs) or use within 14 days of discontinuing a MAOIs.
-(4, 5.2, 7)

-- Concomitant use of pimozide or thioridazine.
-(4, 5.3, 7) - Known hypersensitivity to paroxetine or to any of the inactive ingredients in PAXIL CR.
+- Concomitant use of monoamine oxidase inhibitors (MAOIs) or use within 14 days of discontinuing a MAOIs.
+(4, 5.2, 7) - Concomitant use of pimozide or thioridazine.
+(4, 5.3, 7) - Known hypersensitivity to paroxetine or to any of the inactive ingredients in Paroxetine HCL CR.
 (4)

------WARNINGS AND PRECAUTIONS ------
+----- WARNINGS AND PRECAUTIONS

-- Serotonin Syndrome: Increased risk when co-administered with other serotonergic agents (e.g., SSRI, SNRI, triptans), but also when taken alone.
-If occurs, discontinue PAXIL CR and initiate supportive measures.
-(5.2) - Embryofetal and Neonatal Toxicity: Can cause fetal and neonatal harm.
-Increased risk of cardiovascular malformations for exposure during the first trimester.
-Exposure in late pregnancy may lead to an increased risk for persistent pulmonary hypertension (PPNH) of the newborn.
-(5.4, 8.1) - Increased Risk of Bleeding: Concomitant use of aspirin, nonsteroidal antiinflammatory drugs, other antiplatelet drugs, warfarin, and other anticoagulant drugs may increase risk.
+- Serotonin Syndrome: Increased risk when co-administered with other serotonergic agents, but also when taken alone.
+If occurs, discontinue Paroxetine HCL CR and serotonergic agents and initiate supportive measures.
+(5.2) - Embryofetal Toxicity: May cause fetal harm.
+Meta-analysis of epidemiological studies have shown increased risk (less than 2-fold) of cardiovascular malformations with exposure during the first trimester.(5.4, 8.1) - Increased Risk of Bleeding: Concomitant use of aspirin, nonsteroidal anti-inflammatory drugs, other antiplatelet drugs, warfarin, and other anticoagulant drugs may increase risk.
 (5.5) - Activation of Mania/Hypomania: Screen patients for bipolar disorder.
 (5.6) - Seizures: Use with caution in patients with seizure disorders.
-(5.8) - Angle-Closure Glaucoma: Angle-closure glaucoma has occurred in patients with untreated anatomically narrow angles, treated with antidepressants (5.9) - Sexual Dysfunction: PAXIL CR may cause symptoms of sexual dysfunction.
+(5.8) - Angle-Closure Glaucoma: Angle-closure glaucoma has occurred in patients with untreated anatomically narrow angles, treated with antidepressants (5.9) - Sexual Dysfunction: Paroxetine HCL CR may cause symptoms of sexual dysfunction.
 (5.13)